David Buskin

-David Buskin (born December 13, 1943 in New York City) is a singer, songwriter, performer, author, playwright, jingle composer and girls' basketball coach.
-He is well known for composing numerous television and radio commercials produced in the 1980s and 1990s.
+David Buskin (born December 13, 1943, in New York City) is a singer, songwriter, performer, author, playwright, jingle composer and girls' basketball coach.
+He composed numerous television and radio commercials produced in the 1980s and 1990s.
 He won a Clio Award in 1983 for Just Watch Us Now, NBC's signature jingle.

 Biography

 Buskin grew up in New York City.
 He graduated from Brown University in 1965 in the middle of the folk music era.
 After Brown, he attended Berklee College of Music in Boston, MA where he began to write his own brand of folk-rock songs.
 His brother is the writer John Buskin.

 Composer

 After selling five songs to Mary Travers for her album, Morning Glory, Buskin toured with her for several years as her opening act and they became lifelong friends.
 Some of the other artists who have recorded his songs include: Astrud Gilberto, Judy Collins, Peter, Paul & Mary, Johnny Mathis, Shirley Bassey, Tom Rush, Roberta Flack, Dixie Carter, and Tracy Nelson.

 In addition to his folk-rock music, Buskin has written numerous advertising jingles.
 Among others, Buskin wrote the jingle for NBC for which he won a Clio Award in 1983.
 He co-wrote All Aboard America for Amtrak, and did work for Burger King, JC Penney, and the US Postal Service.

 He also helped create the children's show Generation O that was seen on the WB Kid's Network.
 He is currently working on a play to be directed by Tony Award winner and fellow Brown graduate, James Naughton.

 Together with Janet Fox and Susan Hamilton he wrote a song "Every time a good time" for McDonald's (published by TUTTAPANNA MUSIC).